 Example: A child with social anxiety, but their goal is to make a friend.

-You should point out strengths like they are accepting, caring, thoughtful, funny, good at taking turns, fun to play games with, etc. These are all great qualities to have in a friend.
+You should point out strengths such as being accepting, caring, thoughtful, funny, good at taking turns, and fun to play games with.
+These are all great qualities to have in a friend.

 Their challenges could be that they are shy, nervous to start a conversation and worry they will embarrass themselves.